 Approximate cost/serving: By growing the radishes and mint myself, this is a CHEAP salad!
 Even if you buy the radishes, they’re very affordable in season.
 This cost me just 80 cents to make 4 side dishes, so only 20 cents a serving!

 Vegetarian/Gluten Free: This is vegetarian and vegan.
-Make sure your mung bean noodles are just mung bean flour and water to keep this gluten free.
+Make sure your mung bean noodles are just mung bean flour and water to keep this gluten free, as well as using gluten free tamari or soy sauce.

 We'd love to keep in touch.
 Be sure to sign up for our newsletter and get your free download of our favorite healthy cute kid snacks.Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Eating Richly Even When You're Broke will receive a small commission.
 This helps us to cover some of the costs for this site.
 Thank you so much for your support!